Quantification of Quantum Correlations in Two-Beam Gaussian States Using Photon-Number Measurements

-According to the experimental results reduced to one mode and plotted in Figs.~\ref{fig1}(c)---(f), the Renyi-2 entropies $ S_R^{\rm m}/M $, the Kullback-Leibler divergence $ H^{\rm m}/M $, the negativity $ E_N^{\rm m}/M $ as well as the steering parameter $ G_{1\rightarrow 2}^{\rm m}/M $ do not considerably change with the increasing field intensity, i.e. the increasing number $ N $ of grouped detection windows ($ M = 10 N $).
+According to the experimental results reduced to one mode and plotted in Figs.~\ref{fig1}(c)---(f), the R\' enyi-2 entropies $ S_R^{\rm m}/M $, the Kullback-Leibler divergence $ H^{\rm m}/M $, the negativity $ E_N^{\rm m}/M $ as well as the steering parameter $ G_{1\rightarrow 2}^{\rm m}/M $ do not considerably change with the increasing field intensity, i.e., the increasing number $ N $ of grouped detection windows ($ M = 10 N $).

-As the values of Renyi-2 entropy $ S_{R}^{\rm m} $ of the two-beam fields are smaller than the entropies $ S_{R,1}^{\rm m} $ and $ S_{R,2}^{\rm m} $ of the constituting beams [see Fig.~\ref{fig1}(c)], the purities of the two-beam fields are greater than those of the constituting beams.
-This implies, according to the general classification of two-beam Gaussian states (see Tab.~1 in \cite{Adessopra70_2004}), that the analyzed two-beam fields are entangled.
+As the values of R\' enyi-2 entropy $ S_{R}^{\rm m} $ of the two-beam fields are smaller than the entropies $ S_{R,1}^{\rm m} $ and $ S_{R,2}^{\rm m} $ of the constituting signal and idler beams [see Fig.~\ref{fig1}(c)], the purities of the two-beam fields are greater than those of the constituting beams.
+This implies, according to the general classification of two-beam Gaussian states (see Table~I in \cite{Adessopra70_2004}), that the analyzed two-beam fields are entangled.

-The experimental values of the Kullback-Leibler divergence $ H_{R}^{\rm m}/M $, the one-way steering parameter $ G_{1\rightarrow 2}^{\rm m}/M $ and the negativity $ E_{N}^{\rm m}/M $ reduced per one mode and determined by the derived formulas (\ref{11})---(\ref{13}) are systematically greater (by approximately 10\% - 20\%) than those characterizing the Gaussian noisy twin beams and determined by the formulas in the Supplemental Material.
-This means that the state of the detected two-beam fields is more general than that of the Gaussian noisy twin beams.
-The consideration of the experimental third- and fourth-order intensity moments reveals that also the complex parameters ($ C_j $, $ j=1,2 $, and $ \bar{D}_{12} $) of general two-beam Gaussian fields are nonzero, which leads, according to our results, to stronger QCs described by the above quantities.
+The experimental values of $H_{R}^{\rm m}/M $, $G_{1\rightarrow 2}^{\rm m}/M $ and $E_{N}^{\rm m}/M $ reduced per one mode and determined by the derived formulas (\ref{11})---(\ref{13}) are systematically greater (by approximately 10\% -- 20\%) than those characterizing the Gaussian noisy TWBs (determined by the formulas in the Supplemental Material \cite{SM}).
+This means that the states of the detected two-beam fields are more general than those of the Gaussian noisy TWBs with the vanishing coefficients $ C_1 $, $ C_2 $, and $ \bar{D}_{12} $.
+The consideration of the experimental third- and fourth-order intensity moments reveals that also the complex parameters ($ C_1 $, $ C_2 $, and $ \bar{D}_{12} $) of the detected two-beam Gaussian fields are nonzero, which leads, according to our results, to stronger QCs described by the above quantities.
+We note here, that our results do not allow us to judge the declination (non-Gaussianity) of the analyzed state from the general form of Gaussian states as described by the characteristic function in Eq.~(\ref{2}).